Travelling Latin America with children can be a joy, when done right – but much depends on where you land.

 For a taste of traditional Costa Rican country living, few places rival Hacienda Montezuma.
 Besides the Tenorio Volcano in the Guanacaste province, this working cattle farm is run by the most attentive team imaginable.

 Ignite a lifelong passion for the natural world with fascinating conservation programmes.
-Jaguars, sloths, monkeys & toucans live on the private reserve, where youngsters can release rescued ocelots, set up cameras & hone their tracking skills.
+Jaguars, sloths, monkeys and toucans live on the private reserve, where youngsters can release rescued ocelots, set up cameras and hone their tracking skills.

-While seasoned riders help sabanero cowboys muster cattle on horseback, keen gardeners can harvest fresh vegetables & young swimmers will be enthralled by sparkling rivers, waterfalls and natural pools.
+While seasoned riders help sabanero cowboys muster cattle on horseback, keen gardeners can harvest fresh vegetables, and young swimmers will be enthralled by sparkling rivers, waterfalls and natural pools.
 Al fresco dining is a must, from sunny lakeside picnics to firepit feasts under the stars.

 Conveniently for those constricted by school breaks, the hacienda has five-to-seven-night family holiday experiences, although longer stays will allow you to settle into the invigorating pura vida lifestyle.